-- It is important to be seen by our office for your post-op appointments - The first two appointments are highly recommended.
-It is strongly advised that you stay locally for the first 2 weeks following surgery if you are an out-of-town patient. - It's important to keep in mind that these appointments are patient-specific and may vary depending on your own individual healing and/or complications. - Our practice can evaluate you or treat you from a distance via facetime, google duo or zoom.
-If you have a cosmetic or functional complication, please plan to visit our office for a postoperative visit or seek care from your local provider.
-We can provide referrals and do our best to help you manage complications from a distance. - Call to schedule your appointments at (814) 849-6591 between the hours of 8:00 AM and 4:00 PM, Monday Friday.
-The office is closed on Saturday and Sunday. - The office is closed on Saturday and Sunday.
+\ It is important to be seen by our office for your post-op appointments

+\ Depending on your surgery, it may be strongly advised that you stay locally for the first 2 weeks following surgery if you are an out-of-town patient.

+\ It's important to keep in mind that these appointments are patient-specific and may vary depending on your own individual healing and/or complications.

+• Our practice can evaluate you via facetime, google duo or zoom from a distance.
+If you have a cosmetic or functional complication, please plan to visit our office for a postoperative visit.
+We can provide referrals and do our best to help manage complications from a distance.

+\ Call to schedule your appointments at (814) 849-6591 between the hours of 8:00 AM and 4:00 PM, Monday - Friday.
+The office is closed on Saturday and Sunday.

+\ The office is closed on Saturday and Sunday.
 Should you experience a complication over the weekend, you will need to be seen by an urgent care and/or Emergency Room.